fwilleke80/com_audioarchive/README.md

 Every export is a ZIP with a manifest and recorded SHA-256 checksum for each included entry.
 Transient processing jobs are intentionally not exported.

-Audio Archive finishes and reopens the complete ZIP before sending it to the browser.
+Punga Audio Archive finishes and reopens the complete ZIP before sending it to the browser.
 It validates the required documents and ZIP structure, refuses to silently omit a requested original or analysis file, clears response buffering and compression that could corrupt binary output, sends the exact completed file length, and removes the protected temporary file afterwards.
 If a requested managed file cannot be included, the export stops with an error so the integrity issue can be corrected first.

 An export can be selected either through a browser upload or from the configured import inbox.
 Inbox selection is useful when a complete archive exceeds browser or PHP upload limits.
-Before any archive data changes, Audio Archive copies the ZIP into protected staging storage and verifies:
+Before any archive data changes, Punga Audio Archive copies the ZIP into protected staging storage and verifies:

 - The export format and supported format version
 - Required manifest and data documents